By Jason Crawford Samios-Uy

-Approx. Running Time: 2 hours with one intermission
+Approx. Running Time: 2 hours and 30 minutes with one intermission

-This is what I thought of Silhouette Stage’s production of The Addams Family… What did you think?
+This is what I thought of Heritage Players’ production of Gentlemen Prefer Blondes in Concert… What did you think?
 Please feel free to leave a comment!

 Email us at firstname.lastname@example.org